-Strategic Indicator not on track to meet annual target Comment Percentage of graffiti removed from Council-owned assets within one business day of notification.
-The monthly and annual target delays were due to: • wet weather • increased number of Council requests, and • 3rd party Service Supply asset reactive and proactive jobs resulting in these jobs being carried over to the next day.
+Percentage of graffiti removed from Council-owned assets within one business day of notification. • wet weather • increased number of Council requests, and • 3rd party Service Supply asset reactive and proactive jobs resulting in these jobs being Strategic Indicator not on track to meet annual target Comment carried over to the next day.
+Council-owned assets within one wet weather increased number of Council requests, and 3rd party Service Supply asset reactive and proactive jobs